-VC meets the Standard.
-Programs leading to degrees conform to the VCCCD Administrative Procedure (AP) 4100 (II.A.5.4), which derives its authority from Title 5 of the California Code of Regulations §55063.
+VC meets this Standard.
 Courses, degrees, and certificates are reviewed at the College and District levels prior to Board approval.
 Four-year colleges review individual courses for articulation purposes, and in accordance with Transfer Agreements accept classes taken at VC as meeting prerequisite requirements for upper division work in specific subject majors.